 We examine here interannual and interdecadal climate variability over the Eastern Mediterranean during the last two centuries.
 Several instrumental and proxy records longer than 100 years exist for different sites in the region.
 The records we analyze include precipitation records from Jerusalem, as well as tree-ring records from the Golan Heights (Feliks, 1968), and the Nile River flow records previously analyzed by Kondrashov et al. (2005).
-We use advanced spectral methods, including singularspectrum analysis (SSA), to find the most significant oscillatory modes in these climatic records (Ghil et al., 2002a), and relate them to similar modes in other parts of the world.
+We use advanced spectral methods, including singularspectrum analysis (SSA), to find the most significant oscillatory modes in these climatic records (Ghil et al., 2002a), and relate them to similar modes over the North Atlantic.

-We concentrate thus on the Eastern Mediterranean and the Ethiopian Plateau, on the one hand, and on potential teleconnections with the North Atlantic and the Tropical Indo-Pacific Ocean, on the other.
+We concentrate therewith on the Eastern Mediterranean and on potential teleconnections with the North Atlantic Ocean and the Ethiopian Plateau.
 Previous teleconnection studies were based on correlations between climatic time series from the regions of interest (Wallace and Gutzler, 1981); often the correlations were no larger than 0.6 and they did not clarify in which frequency band the teleconnection under investigation was most active.

-The commonalities between the well-documented records of the NAO index, the Southern Oscillation Index (SOI) and the records representing the focus area of our paper are considered here from the point of view of synchronization between chaotic oscillators (Rosenblum et al., 1996; Duane, 1997; Osipov et al., 2003; Duane and Tribbia, 2004).
-Our synchronization analysis differs from that of previous studies inasmuch as we use multi-channel SSA (M-SSA) to examine cross-spectra of the climate records from the different regions.
+The commonalities between the well-documented records of the NAO index and the records representing the focus area of our paper are considered here from the point of view of synchronization between chaotic oscillators (Rosenblum et al., 1996; Duane, 1997; Boccaletti et al., 2002; Osipov et al., 2003; Duane and Tribbia, 2004).
+From this point of view, each regional climatic index may be considered as a chaotic oscillator representing the regional dynamics of local climate; teleconnections then arise as a coupling in space between locations.
+Our synchronization analysis differs from that of previous studies inasmuch as we use multi-channel SSA (M-SSA) to examine crossspectral properties of the climate records from different regions, and focus therewith on studying the commonalities between oscillatory components of the records.
 Based on this preliminary analysis, significant oscillatory modes are reconstructed and we apply the synchronization analysis to these modes.
-This approach allows us to identify which regions are teleconnected and, using a novel energy-ratio criterion, we can determine the strength of the coupling and the region in which each oscillatory mode arises.
+Such an approach allows us to identify which regions are teleconnected and, using a novel energy-ratio criterion, we can determine the strength of the coupling and the region in which each oscillatory mode arises.

-In section 2, our modified synchronization analysis is described and it is illustrated by its application to a system of two coupled Rössler oscillators.
+In section 2, our modified synchronization analysis is described and it is illustrated by its application to a system of two coupled Rössler (1976) oscillators.
 In section 3, we provide a short analysis of each climate record separately, while in section 4 we examine the synchronization between the records from different regions and consider the mechanism of this synchronization.
 Concluding remarks appear in section 5.